-In which an English family—a self-described “short, fat, dumpy little old lady,” her pianist husband, and their three sons (the voice of reason, the voice of enterprise and the voice of autism)—move into a once-prestigious property in southwest France with the hopes of enjoying the good life abroad.
+In which an English family—a self-described “short, fat, dumpy little old lady,” her pianist husband, and their three sons (the voice of reason, the voice of enterprise and the voice of autism)—move into a once-prestigious property in southwest France with hopes of enjoying the good life abroad.
 What they discovered was hard work… and the good life abroad.

 By Sue Birch, contributing to France Revisited

 I wasn’t sure we would last the year when we moved from our humble little home in Leicestershire to Ygos, near Mont-de-Marsan in sunny southwest France between Bordeaux and Biarritz.

 The plan had been to buy something manageable that we could run together as a family, a small guest house, for example, or gites for holiday rental.
 Maybe even a restaurant with rooms.
 What we ended up with was a large rambling old house whose plumbing had more holes than Gruyère cheese, with no kitchen or bathrooms, and a 42- acre jungle.
 What chance did a short, fat, dumpy, little old lady, her musically gifted but manually challenged husband, and their three boys have to cope with that?